 Corresponding $X(a)$ can be described as:

-The CPL model exhibits a divergence issue when the redshift $z$ approaches -1, which undoubtedly represents a non-physical feature.
-This hinders the CPL parameterization from truly encompassing scalar field models and other theoretical models.
-The FSLL model overcomes this issue, extending the parameterization of dark energy to redshifts $z$ approaching -1.
-When $z$ = -1, FSLL I has $w(z)=w_{0}-\frac{1}{2}w_{a}$, while FSLL II has $w(z)=w_{0}+\frac{1}{2}w_{a}$, and when $z$ $\ll $ 1, FSLL I becomes linear, similar to the CPL model.
+As mentioned above, the CPL exhibits a divergence issue when $z$ approaches -1, which undoubtedly represents a non-physical feature.
+This hinders the CPL from truly encompassing scalar field models and other theoretical models.
+The FSLL models overcome this issue, extending the parameterization of dark energy to redshifts $z$ approaching -1, and ensuring that they do not diverge in the whole range of redshifts $z\in[-1,\infty)$.

-The DE EOS parameter constraints for FSLL I and FSLL II are very similar.
-The ${w}_{0}$ for both under CMB+BAO+DES-Y5 deviates from -1 at the 95\% C.L..
-Specifically, for FSLL I, ${w}_{0}$ = $-0.948_{-0.050}^{+0.052}$; for FSLL II, ${w}_{0}$ = $-0.945\pm0.048$.
-Figures~\ref{F1} and~\ref{F2} more intuitively demonstrate the consistency of the constraints between the two models. ${w}_{0}$ under CMB+BAO+PantheonPlus and CMB+BAO+Union3 also exhibits a non-smooth one-dimensional distribution, a feature previously observed in CPL and JBP.